 Previously, Dr. Kristen Malecki was an Associate Professor in the Department of Population Health Sciences at the University of Wisconsin-Madison (Twitter: @uwsmph.)
-She has a PhD in Environmental Epidemiology and Health Policy and Masters of Public Health from Johns Hopkins University Bloomberg School of Public Health.
-Her previous bio stated:
+Her previous UW-Madison bio stated:

 Dr. Malecki serves as the co-director for the Survey of the Health of Wisconsin (SHOW), overseeing survey implementation efforts and ancillary study development.
 She has been a leader in the development and evaluation of indicators for environmental health risk assessment and policy.
-Dr. Malecki also works to bridge applied public health practice with academic research focusing on environmental health disparities using a social determinants of health model.
+Dr. Malecki also works to bridge applied public health practice with academic research focusing on environmental health and health disparities using a social determinants of health model.
 She recently served as Principal Investigator for the Wisconsin Groundwater Coordinating Council project addressing vulnerability among private well owners in Wisconsin.
 Her current research is also focused on developing models to examine combined chemical (air pollution, water pollution), physical and social stressors and influence on adult chronic disease, childhood development and obesity.
 She is a member of the University of Wisconsin National Institute for Environmental Health Breast Cancer and the Environment Research Program (coordinating center).
 Her transdisciplinary work includes identification of biomarkers of expression and response using epigenetics and transcriptomics.
 She also serves as the Principal Investigator for a number of SHOW ancillary studies involving community-academic partnerships.